mikayelgr/hlkld2420/README.md

 - `LD2420_MIN_RX_PACKET_SIZE` - core constant

 The minimum size for a packet received (RX) from the sensor is **14 bytes**.
 This minimum size occurs for simple acknowledgment packets, such as "Response successful", which contain no parameter data.
-Based on the "Receive Command Component" structure defined in the protocol[cite: 6], the packet is composed of the following:
+Based on the "Receive Command Component" structure defined in the protocol, the packet is composed of the following:

 - **Packet Header**: 4 bytes
 - **Data Length**: 2 bytes